Archbold Stadium: History

 After organizing athletics events at various Star Parks around the city, the university wanted the center of athletics on campus, and created the Old Oval.
 The athletics program quickly outgrew the multi-purpose field and the Oval was no longer considered a suitable location for such events.

 The stadium was named for John D. Archbold, who donated $600,000 for the project.
 He was also responsible for funding towards the building of Archbold Gymnasium, located just to the east overlooking the stadium.
 The stadium was built entirely of concrete in the excavated hill side and seated over 25,000 spectators.

-Construction of the stadium took place from May 1, 1905 to 1907.
+Ground broke on construction of the stadium after funding announcement on May 1, 1905.
+The Consolidated Engineering & Construction Company of New York City began construction in August 1906 and most work was done by June 1908.
 Upon its completion in 1907, Archbold Stadium was touted as the "Greatest Athletic Arena in America".
 The stadium displaced Harvard Stadium as the largest concrete stadium in the nation.
 At the time of its construction, it was one of only three concrete stadiums in the world.

-In the first game played at the stadium on September 25, 1907, Syracuse Orangemen beat rival Hobart by a score of 28-0.
-The Orange football went 265-112-20 all-time (from 1907 until 1978), and at times were nearly unbeatable.
+In the first game played at the stadium on September 25, 1907, the Orangemen beat rival Hobart by a score of 28-0.
+Syracuse went 265-112-20 all-time (from 1907 until 1978), and at times were nearly unbeatable.
 From 1915 to 1927, Syracuse achieved a remarkable home record of 61-10-6.
-Then, during the 11-year stretch from 1958 to 1968, the team in Orange won 47 and lost only 6 games played at Archbold Stadium.
+Then, during the 11-year stretch from 1958 to 1968, the Orangemen won 47 and lost only 6 games played at Archbold Stadium.

 The stadium was occasionally used to stage Syracuse Stars minor league baseball games, such as in 1920 while the Stars were awaiting the completion of Star Park.

 Description

-The stadium contained over 20,000 cubic yards of concrete over six acres, cost approximately $400,000 ($12 million in 2020 dollars) and was built in just over a year.
+The stadium contained over 20,000 cubic yards of concrete over six acres, cost approximately $400,000 (≈$12 million in 2020 dollars) and was built in just over a year.

 The 800' x 475' stadium was oval-shaped, with a track (originally dirt) and a natural grass football field.
-The west end zone, the stadium's main entrance, was marked by a grand castle-like façade with two turrets framing the gateway cement arch.
+The west end zone, the stadium's main entrance, was marked by a grand castle-like façade with two turrets framing the gateway concrete arch.
 There was originally a wooden roof over the central section of the south grandstands for the reserved seating.

 In the 1950s, the stadium was expanded to the north and south, bringing the capacity up to 40,000.
 However, by the 1970s, stricter fire codes forced a reduction in capacity to 26,000.